iamjrbro/Calculators/README.md

 In this repository you will find:

 Age Calculator (agecalculator.py): This code develops a program that is able to calculate somebody's age by importing the Datetime module and using Class.
+The datatime module determines that the set up year used in the calculation is the year which we are in.

 BMI's Calculator (bmicalculator.py): This code develops a BMI'S Calculator using the If/Else Condition.